neurologic/Comparative-Animal-Behavior/assessment-sum/assessment_components.md

 :::

 :::{admonition} Honor Code
 This exam is open note/book/web, but must be done independently.
 Do not consult any other people (regardless of whether they are in or out of this course) in answering the questions.
+Handing in responses to assignment for grading serves as your signature of the honor code.
 :::

 Answer all questions either electronically or by hand.
 Label each of your answers with the corresponding question number (Q1-Q8).
 Scan or convert your document to a good quality PDF.
 Upload to gradescope by the deadline.